This post may contain affiliate links. Please read our disclosure policy.

 - Save the juices from the sun-dried tomatoes.
 While we don’t want to olive oil added to the chickpea patty recipe, you can use it to cook the patties or toss it in your next salad.

 - Serve these chickpea burgers with all of your favorite toppings.
-Try them with lettuce, guacamole and sliced tomato.
+Try them with lettuce or slaw, guacamole and sliced tomato.
 Be sure to serve them with a side of French fries too!

 Frequently asked questions